 Report: Businesses now employing AI to combat changing business needs

 IBM recently issued their Global AI Adoption Index 2021 report, and it will come as no surprise to learn that many businesses have been utilizing AI to combat the challenges created by the pandemic.
 However, the size of the numbers certainly highlights a big swing to implementing AI in a short space of time.
-The lack of AI skills is cited as one of the major barriers organizations face in implementing the technology.
+The lack of AI skills is cited as one of the major barriers organizations face in implementing the technology as AI can cover everything from the development of the front-end chatbots and virtual assistants to back-end service automation that supports the workflows.

 Changing How Businesses Operate